Solar Lease vs Buy in Connecticut (2026)

 Which Is Better Now That the Federal Tax Credit Is Gone?

-The 30% federal ITC expiration in December 2025 shifted the math on every financing option.
-Here's the honest, updated comparison — including the Section 48 PPA window that closes July 4, 2026, and why the CT Green Bank Smart-E Loan is still the right call for most homeowners.
+The 30% residential ITC expiration in December 2025 shifted the math on every financing option.
+Here's the honest, updated comparison, including the July 4, 2026 begin-construction milestone for lease/PPA projects, and why the CT Green Bank Smart-E Loan is still the right call for most homeowners.

 Side-by-Side Comparison